[?] Subscribe To This Site

 12. Arrange and paste the trimmed flowers on top of the flourish and add glitter glue to the centers of each flower.

+That's it!
+Two Easter greeting cards with one self-drawn egg shaped template.
 Try it!
 You can use any other design rubber stamps to make these cards.

-Click to go to top of Easter Greeting Cards
+Top of Easter Greeting Cards